Bullfighting is one of the most well-known and controversial Spanish traditions.

 Watch Video: Los Recortes, Fallas 2018, Valencia – Best Moments

-I always recommend to buy a travel insurance, which can literally be your lifeline if something happens to you and if your luggage is lost or stolen.
-I always use World Nomads Travel insurance for independent travelers.
-It’s easy to buy, extend & claim online, even after you’ve left home.
-Get yours here.
+I always recommend that you buy travel insurance!
+It can literally be your lifeline if something happens to you, or your luggage is lost or stolen.

 Planning a Trip to Valencia